TapanSoni/CybersecurityDiscord2020CTF/README.md

 6) the smallest crew to fly the space suttle was 2 - during the first few missions -- imagine the pressure on the New engines during the first test!
 7) the space shuttle is designed to reach Orbits randing from about 185 kilometers to 643 kilometers high!

-The space shuttle program has transformed the direction of space travel forever.
-It has transformed thousands of lives and given us a new direction to venture into when looking up at the STARS.
+the space shuttle program has transformed the direction of space travel forever. it has transformed thousands of lives and given us a new direction to venture into when looking up at the STARS.

 ### Initially given files